diosadentro/CachetNagiosIntegration/README.md

 5. NotifyOnSoftState: If set to true, soft states from Nagios will result in incidents

 ## Setup Nagios
-This script works as an event receive within Nagios.
+This script works as an event receiver within Nagios.
 You should setup a nagios command like so:
 `cachet_notify.py -c '$_SERVICECOMPONENT$' -num '$_SERVICESERVERCOUNT$' -host '$HOSTNAME$' -name '$SERVICEDESC$' -state '$SERVICESTATE$' -type '$SERVICESTATETYPE$'`

 ## Parameter Details: